daytimedrinkingclub/newstracker/readme.md

 - Supabase with email password
 - Heroku for hosting
 - Supabase database
-- RedisCloud connection to manage long running and background task
+- Rabitmq connection to manage long running and background task

 ### Folder Structure